- Server Settings

 - MISP settings: Basic MISP settings.
 This includes the way MISP handles the default settings for distribution settings, whether background jobs are enabled, etc

-- GnuPG settings: GPG related settings.
+- GnuPG settings: GnuPG related settings.

 - Proxy settings: HTTP proxy related settings.